- ACRONYMS AND DEFINITIONS

 - Child-Pugh A: no dose adjustment necessary

-- Child-Pugh B: dose should not exceed 1 tablet twice a day
+- Child-Pugh B: dose should not exceed 1 tablet twice daily

 - Child-Pugh C: DO NOT USE